 Information and articles from other sites:

 Free Credit Reports from the only site where it really is free, see the warnings above about making sure that you're on the correct site.
 You get one free report from each of the major Bureaus each year.
 Get them from one site every 4 months to spread them out, or get them all at once so you can compare them.
+But keep in mind that in most cases you then have to wait a year to get any more free ones.

 Alert: Dump Your Debit Card! from Privacyrights.org.